SeanJxie/GithubCodeBot/README.md

 - Download and run [`github_code_bot.exe`](https://github.com/SeanJxie/DiscordCodeBot/blob/main/github_code_bot.exe?raw=true).
 You will be prompted for your token.

 # Commands
-Just one: `!longcode` toggles the bot's ability to display code over the 2000 character limit on Discord.
+Just one: `!longcode` toggles the bot's ability to display code over the 2000 character limit on Discord (by splitting the messages).